![]() Home

 Prequisites: None

-You will learn how to channel and control qi around the body through the blood and meridians.
+You will learn how to channel and control qi around the body and vital organs through the blood and meridians.
 You will learn about different types of qi and how to build your physical self for the longterm.

 More forms are introduced to help develop stronger joints and to balance the yin and yang elements of your body.